 There are, of course, some possible drawbacks to this method.
 First, if your space is in a remote location, you might not get much interest; after all, not many celebrities would take time out of their day to visit the warehouse of a brand they haven’t heard of and don’t know if they’d like.

 Second, this method works best if you have a space that is comfortable enough for the celebrity to come visit; if you’re working out of a tiny office, they may not be too excited to come by and check things out.
-But setting up a visit can be a great way to establish a relationship with the celebrity or influencer and their publicist or management, which will improve the odds of a successful potential partnership between them and your brand.
+But setting up a visit can be a great way to establish a relationship with the celebrity or Influencer Marketing Agency and their publicist or management, which will improve the odds of a successful potential partnership between them and your brand.

 Like the last option, this one can be as targeted or as broad as you need it to be.
 If you want to hold a sort of “open house” and send out invites to a lot of different publicists, you can; on the other hand, if you’ve already narrowed down your list, inviting a celebrity out to your space can be a good way to get them on board — the one-on-one visit sends a strong message that you think they’re the perfect fit for your brand.